 Handing in your notice

-Look in your contract to see the notice you need to give.
+Look in your contract to check the amount of notice you need to give.
 If there’s nothing in your contract or terms and conditions, you should give at least 1 week’s notice.

 It’s best to resign in writing, so there’s no argument about when you did it.
 Send a letter or email saying: